Author: Susan R. Johnson MD, F.A.A.P.

 1) To restore normal intestinal bacteria:

-a) Take a good probiotic (usually the best are in powder form and refrigerated).
+a) Take a good probiotic (usually the best have 10 to 14 different strains of bacteria, often are refrigerated, come in powder form, and are encapsulated).
 A good probiotic contains resident strains of intestinal bacteria such as Lactobacillus acidophilus, Bifidobacerium bifidum, and Bifidobacterium longum (infants need Bifodobacterium infantis).
-Probiotics should be taken for 4 months after any antibiotic use.
+Probiotics should be taken for 4 to 6 months after any antibiotic use.
 In my practice, I recommend Bio-Kult capsules (www.GAPSdiet.com) for older children and adults.
-The capsules can be placed in applesauce so they are easier to swallow.
+For younger children and toddlers, the capsules can be opened and the probiotic can be mixed into a little applesauce.
 For infants, I recommend Life Start by Natrens.

 b) Consume fermented foods and drinks containing good intestinal bacteria (e.g. fermented cabbage and lactic acid-fermented beverages).
 Look in the book Nourishing Traditions written by Sally Fallon, for recipes.
 When looking for fermented vegetables at health food stores, check to see that vinegar is not listed among the ingredients.